Karl Bartholomaeus Heller

-Karl Bartholomaeus Heller (20 November 1824 – 14 December 1880) was an Austrian botanist and naturalist who explored Mexico in 1845–48 and published his memoir.
+Karl Bartholomaeus Heller (also spelled Carl Bartholomäus Heller; 20 November 1824 – 14 December 1880) was an Austrian botanist and naturalist.
+He explored Mexico in 1845–1848 and published his memoir.
 In the latter year Johann Jakob Heckel published the livebearing freshwater Green swordtail (Xiphophorus helleri), since the early 20th century a common aquarium fish, from specimens Heller deposited in Vienna.
 Born in Moravia, Heller was a professor at the Theresianum in Vienna.
 Among Heller's later works is his defense of Darwinism, Darwin und der Darwinismus, 1869.